wavefrontHQ/wavefront-fdb-tailer/README.md

 # FoundationDB Metrics

 The fdb-metrics Java application parses FoundationDB logs into metrics and sends them to Wavefront using a [Wavefront Proxy](https://docs.wavefront.com/proxies.html) or [Wavefront direct ingestion](https://docs.wavefront.com/direct_ingestion.html).
-It can also be configured to send metrics to a Graphite server by using a Graphite Reporter.
+It can also be configured to send metrics to a Graphite server by using a [Graphite Reporter](https://metrics.dropwizard.io/3.1.0/manual/graphite/).

+#### What is Wavefront?
+[Wavefront](https://wavefront.com) is a SaaS-based metrics and observability platform.
+More info can be found on the website linked, where you can also schedule a [30-day free trial](https://www.wavefront.com/sign-up/) or a [one-on-one demo](https://www.wavefront.com/schedule-a-meeting/)

+## Installation
+This application is built from a maven repository.
+Simply run ```mvn clean install``` from the cloned repo and run the resulting jar.

 ## Usage